-Pre-apprenticeship programs are designed to prepare individuals to enter and succeed in Registered Apprenticeship programs and ultimately a career.
-Pre-apprenticeship programs link directly to existing apprenticeship programs and provide the instruction, preparation, and supports to advance participants to apprenticeship programs or careers.
-They provide instruction and/or training to increase math, literacy, and other vocational and pre-vocational skills needed to gain entry into a registered apprenticeship program.
-Pre-apprenticeship models that are aligned with the needs of key industry sectors create opportunities to advance students, job seekers, and workers along the talent pipeline.
-This is an effective strategy to prepare underrepresented populations for high-quality employment opportunities and to increase diversity and equity through the apprenticeship and workforce system.
-A pre-apprenticeship program funded with WIOA funding must have at least one registered apprenticeship partner; such pre-apprenticeship programs must possess or develop a strong record of enrolling their pre-apprenticeship graduates into a registered apprenticeship program.
-Once the participant is enrolled in the registered apprenticeship program, and if his/her funding has not been exhausted, a portion and/or the balance of funding may be used to cover the costs of the registered apprenticeship program's classroom training/related instruction.
+- A pre-apprenticeship program funded with WIOA funding must have at least one registered apprenticeship partner. - They must possess or develop a strong record of enrolling their pre-apprenticeship graduates into a registered apprenticeship program. - Once the participant is enrolled in the registered apprenticeship program, and if his/her funding has not been exhausted, a portion and/or the balance of funding may be used to cover the costs of the registered apprenticeship program's classroom training/related instruction.